teretzdev/meetme-discord-11/README.md

 # meetme-discord-11

 ## Overview
 This project is a Node.js application designed for the MeetMe Discord application, refactored into an event-driven architecture.
 It ensures the Node.js environment is correctly configured and integrates various services using events.
+The application consolidates fetching, processing, and sending messages into a seamless event-driven flow.

 ## Prerequisites
 - Node.js and npm should be installed on your system.
 You can download them from [nodejs.org](https://nodejs.org/).